tommlogan/riskblog/_posts/2018-06-29-crop-price-forecasting.md

 This is surprisingly good!
 I'm not able to capture the extreme values, but the model does a reasonable job of explaining the variance in the prices and capturing the peaks and troughs of the time series.

-But am I overestimating my predictive accuracy by using the entire dataset?
+But am I considerably overestimating my predictive accuracy by using the entire dataset?
-Perhaps.

 To get around this, I created a "rolling model", in which I predicted each month's price using only the data that had previously been observed.
 For example, to predict the dataset's second month's price I trained a model only on the information from the first month.